suzannejmatthews/PDC-Unplugged/content/activities/candySorting.md

 ## Accessibility

-May be difficult for color-blind students.
-In the case that there are color-blind students, we recommend using a range of treats that are differentiated by shape rather than color.
-This will also help students who are Blind with the sorting.
+May be difficult for color-blind students, or students who are blind.
+We recommend using a range of treats that are differentiated by shape and color.
+Inexpensive bulk candies that achieve this include Runts, Nitwitz, and Rascals.

 ---